CYPLP and Creative Industries

 (Awareness program with young people as multipliers, at school on the rule of Law)

 CYPLP function in line with the United Nations Convention against Corruption (UNCAC) article 13, operate in line with article 19 and article 20 of Universal Declaration of Human Rights, Article 22 of International Covenant on Civil and Political Rights, Article 10 and 11 of African Charter on Human & Peoples Rights.
-We exist to translate and breath to United Nations Transnational Organized Crime Convention(UNTOC) and Protocols thereto.
-We rely in existence in accordance to Nigeria Constitution of Section 39 and 40.(Climate Action awareness for young champions at school)
+We exist to translate and breath to United Nations Transnational Organized Crime Convention (UNTOC) and Protocols thereto.
+We are giving right to association a meaning and consistently seek to advocate, promote and defend the translation of Section 38, 39 and 40 of Nigeria Constitution to everyday Nigerian.(Climate Action awareness for young champions at school)

 Climate change is our real concern, advancing human rights, rule of law and democracy is our priority, promoting biodiversity and agriculture is a task,